913868456/GCDTimer/README.md

                      selector:(nonnull SEL)selector;

 /**
- 使用GCD创建的计时器 Block版本
+ Using GCD to initialize a Timer.
+(Block Version)

- @param name 定时器名
+ @param name        The timer name
- @param interval 间隔
+ @param interval    The number of seconds between resumes of the timer.
- @param leeway 时间偏差
+ @param leeway      The nanosecond leeway for the timer.
- @param repeats 是否重复
+ @param repeats     If YES, the timer will repeatedly reschedule itself until invalidated.
+If NO, the timer will be canceled after it resumes.
- @param isMainQueue 是否在主队列执行任务
+ @param isMainQueue If YES, the timer will excute the block in the mainQueue.
+If NO, the timer will excute it in the globalQueue.
- @param block 需要执行的Block
+ @param block       The execution body of the timer
  */
 + (void)scheduleTimerWithName:(nonnull NSString *)name
                      interval:(NSTimeInterval) interval